Interface (matter)

+Significance

 The importance of the interface depends on the type of system: the bigger the quotient area/volume, the greater the effect the interface will have.
 Consequently, interfaces are very important in systems with large interface area-to-volume ratios, such as colloids.

+Shape

 Interfaces can be flat or curved.
 For example, oil droplets in a salad dressing are spherical but the interface between water and air in a glass of water is mostly flat.

+Surface tension

 Surface tension is the physical property which rules interface processes involving liquids.
 For a liquid film on flat surfaces, the liquid-vapor interface keeps flat to minimize interfacial area and system free energy.
 For a liquid film on rough surfaces, the surface tension tends to keep the meniscus flat, while the disjoining pressure makes the film conformal to the substrate.
 The equilibrium meniscus shape is a result of the competition between the capillary pressure and disjoining pressure.

+Impacts and examples

 Interfaces may cause various optical phenomena, such as refraction.
 Optical lenses serve as an example of a practical application of the interface between glass and air.

 One topical interface system is the gas-liquid interface between aerosols and other atmospheric molecules.